Rainbow Lit Fest – Queer & Inclusive

 In the queer battle for human dignity and rights, seeking acceptance and embracement, are we ourselves all embracing?
 Are we fixated on mainstream ideas of beauty?
 Are we considerate towards people with disabilities?
 Are religion and caste dividing factors?
 Have we become a reflection of larger society?

-Aroh Akhun, Abhishek Anicca, Maisnam Arnapal and Hameeda Sayed, in conversation with Sudipta Das
+Aroh Akunth, Abhishek Anicca, Maisnam Arnapal and Hameeda Sayed, in conversation with Sudipta Das

 1.30 – 2.15 pm